darrenjw/scala-glm/README.md

 pca.plots
 pca.summary
 ```
 The final line prints a readable summary of the PCA to the console.
-Note that there is also a utility function for producing a "scatterplot matrix":
+Note that there is also a utility function `pairs` for producing a "scatterplot matrix":
 ```scala
 import scalaglm.Utils.pairs
 pairs(X, List("V1", "V2"))